gramineproject/gramine/Documentation/devel/performance.rst

 When this happens, calls to ``malloc`` won't fail, as the allocator will fallback to the main thread's arena, or request a smaller mapping.
-However, glibc will retry allocating the area each time ``malloc`` gets called, perhaps in a hope that the memory situation that prevented the previous attempt from succeeding has since passed.
+However, glibc will retry allocating the arena each time ``malloc`` gets called, perhaps in a hope that the memory situation that prevented the previous attempt from succeeding has since passed.